-Eurex, Xetra, the European Energy Exchange (EEX), the Irish Stock Exchange (ISE) and the Vienna Stock Exchange (WBAG) are hosted on the same physical T7 system, each being set up as an own market with its own products.
-Participants are either Eurex members, Xetra-, ISE-, WBAG- or EEX members.
+Eurex, Xetra, the European Energy Exchange (EEX), the Bulgarian Stock Exchange (BSE), the Malta Stock Exchange (MSE), and the Vienna Stock Exchange (WBAG) are hosted on the same physical T7 system, each being set up as an own market with its own products.
+Participants are either Eurex members, Xetra-, BSE-, MSE-, WBAG- or EEX members.